tomjoht/learnapidoc/_docs/the_writing_process/docapis_reviewing.md

 This means you might need to set up multiple doc review sessions if you have a lot of content to review.
 That's all right.
 You could set up several 30-minute review sessions with people, if that's what it takes.
 It's also a lot easier to book 30 minutes on someone's calendar rather than a full hour, especially if you're including multiple reviewers.

 If you have 12 pages for people to read, and only 30 minutes for the review session, consider setting up three review sessions.
 Give people the first 10 minutes to read about 4 pages and then provide a response.
-It might seem like you're filling their calendar with lots of doc reviews, but it might be the only way to get the reviews done.
+It might seem like you're filling their calendar with lots of doc reviews, but it might be the only way to finish the reviews.

 ### Stagger the review process {#stagger_the_review}